gobwas/dm.js/README.md

 + [dependency injection](http://en.wikipedia.org/wiki/Dependency_injection),
 + [service locator](http://en.wikipedia.org/wiki/Service_locator_pattern).

+And it strongly recommended to read [Martin Fowler article about Dependency Injection](http://martinfowler.com/articles/injection.html).

 ## What is Service?

 Service is just a javascript object.
 It realize some piece of logic of your application.